Oktoberfest - ein Fest der Landeshauptstadt München

 12 gunshots signal the start of the festival

-After the successful tapping ceremony, twelve gunshots are fired in front of the Bavaria to signal to the other festival tents at the Wiesn: Oktoberfest is officially open and the beer can start flowing!
-Although the Wiesn tents open at 9 am on the first Saturday, beer can only be served in all the tents after the shots have been fired.
+After the successful tapping ceremony, twelve gunshots are fired in front of the Bavaria to signal to the other festival tents at the Oktoberfest: Oktoberfest is officially open and the beer can start flowing!
+Although the Oktoberfest tents open at 9 am on the first Saturday, beer can only be served in all the tents after the shots have been fired.

 See the tapping ceremony live – first hand, on TV or via live stream

 If you overslept on the first day of the Wiesn or didn’t manage to get a sought-after reservation for the tapping tent and therefore didn’t get a spot in the Schottenhamel festival hall, you can also watch the ceremony on TV.
-For example, the Bavarian Rundfunk broadcasts the spectacle live on the first day of the Wiesn, and you can also watch online via live stream.
+For example, the Bayerischer Rundfunk broadcasts the spectacle live on the first day of the Oktoberfest, and you can also watch online via live stream.